-Make note of this URL as you will need it when linking Google Analytics with this sample website.
+Make a note of this URL as you will need it when linking Google Analytics with this sample website.

-Warning: Do not close the ngrok URL window as we need it to run for the entire process and to collect results of our testing.
+Warning: Do not close the ngrok URL window as we need it to run for the entire process and to collect the results of our testing.

 Next, to personalize the content using Google Optimize, we need to add this sample website to Google Analytics.
 Let’s proceed with setting up a Google Analytics account.

 To get started with Google Analytics, perform the following steps:

 - Visit the Google Analytics website and select either of the following options:

 - Start for free: To create an account.

 - Sign in to Analytics: To sign in to your account.